 Boost your UKCAT score!
 Fully revamped and updated for 2017, our 99%-recommended UKCAT Course is used by thousands of students and schools around the world.
 Eton, Harrow, the Girls' Day School Trust and many more use TMP for their UKCAT prep.
-Secure your place at one of a wide range of locations today!
+Our 2017 in-person courses are now SOLD OUT - why not try our Online UKCAT Course?

 UKCAT Information – A Free Guide to The UKCAT Test